turbot/terraform-provider-turbot/website/docs/r/profile.html.markdown

 - `parent` - (Required) The `aka` or `id` of the level at which the profile is created.
 - `profile_id` - (Required) An unique identifier of the profile.
 - `title` - (Required) Name of the profile.
-- `directory_pool_id` - (Required) Pool ID for the directory in the current resource.
+- `directory_pool_id` - (Optional) Pool ID for the directory in the current resource.
 Allows grouping of related directories e.g. SAML for authentication and LDAP for AD searching.
 - `external_id` - (Optional) A link between the local directory and the profile.
 - `last_login_timestamp` - (Optional) The most recent login through the profile.
 - `middle_name` - (Optional) Middle name of the user associated with the profile.
-- `picture` - (Optional) A picture associated with the profile.
+- `picture` - (Optional) A valid URL which contains a picture which will be associated to the profile.
-- `status` - (Optional) Status of the profile, which defaults to `active`.
-Probable options are `active` and `inactive`.
+- `status` - (Optional) Status of the profile, which defaults to `Active`.
+Valid options are `Active` and `Inactive`.

 **Note:** In case of a local directory, both the `profile_id` and `external_id` are required parameters.